MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-preview-overview.md

 ---
-title: What's new in AKS on Azure Stack HCI 23H2 (preview)
+title: What's new in AKS on Azure Stack HCI 23H2
 description: Learn about AKS on Azure Stack HCI 23H2. ms.topic: overview ms.date: 12/06/2023